LuckyJimJD/Residency/README.md

-# Civil Procedure
+# Residency-in-Practice

-## Course site for Civil Procedure (Prof. Fink) at Elon Law School
+## Course site for the Residency-in-Practice (Prof. Fink) at Elon Law School

 Built with [Jekyll](https://jekyllrb.com/)